mxiang04/CS-262-Clocks/README.md

 You can now run our app!
 In the terminal, type in

 ```
-python clocks.py
+python main.py
 ```

 You will then see the logs generate not only in the terminal but in the `logs` folder on the side, separated by date of run and then by each machine.

 ## Architecture

+`main.py` - where we spin up the three processes and initialize our three VMs

-`clocks.py` - where the bulk of our program lies and where the virtual machines are instantiated and run.
+`clocks.py` - where the bulk of our program lies and where the virtual machines are run.
 We use sockets as our communication method, and we create a 'Machine' class that contains sockets and methods necessary to initialize one virtual machine.

 `main.py` - where we initialize each machine in a different process.
 Our file creates 3 virtual machines with varying clock ticks that are all able to communicate with each other via pre-defined ports.